Governing Correctness in LLM-Assisted Development

 In SSE, the specification is the governing surface.
 Everything compiled from it — code, tests, documentation — derives its correctness authority from it.
 The engineer works at the surface.
 The model works from it.
 This has a consequence beyond code correctness: it eliminates documentation drift.
 In conventional development, documentation and code have different sources and can diverge.
 When both are compiled from the same specification, that structural cause is removed.
 Misalignment between documentation and runtime behavior is not managed.
 It is architecturally prevented.

-SSE implements governance as a sequential, artifact-gated pipeline.
+SSE implements governance as a sequential, artifact-gated pipeline of twelve modes.
 Each gate ensures no phase begins until the preceding interpretive boundary has been explicitly closed.

 Closing the interpretation boundary.
 Every specification undergoes systematic review before any generation begins.
 Review enforces named behavioral contracts — independently testable statements of intent — and prohibits deferral language, vague validation rules, and implicit assumptions.
 A validation rule that says "inputs are validated" without specifying rejection conditions, error types, and the exact invalid inputs is an open boundary — one the model will close in its own way.
 A specification cannot proceed until it passes.
 The gate is binary.